Blog

 • Contact information

 At the same juncture, you still want some level of consistency across your resume.
-Don’t use different fonts for each job you worked–keep the same fonts across all body copy (the bulk of what you write on your resume).
-You also want to keep the same fonts across each header.
-However, your body copy and headers fonts may be different.
+We don’t suggest using different fonts for each job you’ve worked– try to keep the same fonts across all body copy.

 Types of fonts to avoid

-The 10 fonts mentioned above aren’t the only fonts you should choose for your resume.
-However, there are certain styles of fonts you should absolutely avoid on your resume.
+The 10 fonts mentioned above are only a few of the many options you can use for your resume.
+There are, however, certain styles of fonts we advise you avoid on your resume.
 These include any fonts that are:

 • Illegible